 πVk|Ek=ek,j=exp⁡(-1 ×H(Vk|Ek=ek,j)Randomness left in Vkgiven Ek=ek,j)Convert the entropy to average probability

-where π denotes the predictability of Vk given the gene expression level ek,j. π can be interpreted as the average probability (over sampling of individuals from the general population) that the attacker can correctly predict the eQTL genotype given the expression level.
+where π denotes the predictability of Vk given the gene expression level ek,j. π can be interpreted as the average probability (over sampling of individuals from the population) that the attacker can correctly predict the eQTL genotype given the expression level.
 In the above equation for π, the conditional entropy of the genotypes given the gene expression level is a measure for the randomness that is left in genotype distribution when the expression level is known.
 In the case of high predictability, the conditional entropy is close to 0, and there is little randomness left in the genotype distribution.
 Taking the exponential of negative of the entropy converts the entropy to average probability of correct prediction of the genotype.
 In the most predictable case (conditional entropy close to 0), π is close to 1, indicating very high predictability.
-In order to extend the predictability measure to multiple of eQTLs, we use exponential of the negative of joint conditional entropy.
 (Refer to Methods Section 4.1 for more details).

-At this point, it is useful to note that there is a natural tradeoff between the correct predictability of eQTLs and the leaking individual identifying information.
-For example, the eQTLs that have the highest individual characterizing information, i.e., high -logpVk=gk, must have small genotype frequency in the population.
-The low frequency genotypes, however, are most likely not highly correlated with the gene expression levels, i.e., π is smaller for those variants.

-The relation between ICI and π is important as the ICI quantifies the amount of leakage in characterizability that the predicted eQTL genotypes and π quantifies how likely that characterization can occur.
-We will now use ICI and π to evaluate how predictability changes with increasing leakage in the individual characterizing information on the GEUVADIS dataset, which we use as a representative dataset.
+In general, ICI represents the recall rate for the attacker’s predictions and π represents the precision of his/her predictions.
+We will now use ICI and π to evaluate how predictability changes with increasing leakage.
+We will use GEUVADIS dataset as the representative dataset.
 As discussed earlier, the attacker will aim at predicting the largest number of eQTL genotypes given the expression levels to maximize his characterization power.
 For this, we assume the attacker will sort the eQTLs with respect to the absolute value of correlation then predict the eQTL genotypes starting from the first eQTL.
 In order to evaluate the tradeoff between the identifying information of the top predictable eQTLs and their predictabilities, we plotted average ICI versus average π in Fig 2.
-For this, we first sorted the eQTLs with respect to the reported |ρEk,Vk|.
+For this, we first sorted the eQTLs with respect to the reported correlation, |ρEk,Vk|.
 Then for top n=1,2,3,…,20 eQTLs, we estimated mean π and mean ICI over all the samples.
-We then plotted mean π versus mean ICI for each n which is shown in Fig 2a.
-There is significant leakage of ICI at 20% average predictability, there is approximately 7 bits of leakage and at 5% predictability, there is around 11 bits of leakage, which is enough to identify, on average, all the individuals in the sample dataset.
-(At 12.4% predictability, the leakage is approximately 9 bits for 6 top eQTLs.)
+We then plotted mean π versus mean ICI for each n which is shown in Fig 2b.
+There is significant leakage of ICI at 20% average predictability, there is approximately 7 bits of leakage and at 5% predictability, there is around 11 bits of leakage, which is enough to identify, on average, 2048 individuals, which on average can characterize all samples in the dataset.
 Figure 2b and 2c also shows the average leakage for the randomized eQTL dataset where the genes and eQTLs are shuffled to generate a background model.
 The leakage is significantly smaller compared to the original eQTL dataset; at an average predictability of 12.4%, the average leakage is approximately 3.5 bits.
 On the representative dataset, these results illustrate that there is substantial amount of leakage at significant levels of predictability.

-A Generalized Framework for Analysis of Individual Characterization
+A General Framework for Analysis of Individual Characterization